csirkin/csirkin.github.io/_posts/2017-06-29-upgrading-plex-on-drobo-5n.md

 This is one of those things that is probably documented very well somewhere but I couldn't find it so I'm writing up how to do it.
 I don't take credit (or responsibility) for any of the programs mentioned here; I'm just a grateful user.
-This process has worked a few times for me so I feel comfortable recommending it.
+This process has worked a few times in a row for me - most recently with version 1.7.5.4035 - so I feel comfortable recommending it.

 1. **Make sure that [sudo](http://www.droboports.com/app-repository/sudo/) and
 [OpenSSH](http://www.droboports.com/app-repository/openssh/) are installed from